Trust PUR Replacement Filters, Because Not All Filters Are The Same

 - Certified by Leading Water Authorities.
 PUR filters have been certified by two prominent independent water testing organizations, NSF and the WQA.

 - NSF is a public health and safety organization that helps protect the world’s food, water, consumer products, and environment.
 They set the industry standards and conduct facility audits to evaluate every aspect of a product’s development.
-PUR Faucet filters are certified by NSF to reduce of lead and 70 chemical & physical contaminants.
+PUR Faucet filters are certified by NSF to reduce of lead and 70 contaminants.*

 - The WQA (Water Quality Association) is the water industry’s trade association.
 They awarded PUR filters with their Gold Seal certification.
 The Gold Seal certifies that our filters have passed rigorous testing of industry standards, annual manufacturing facility audits, and comply with all WQA's requirements